dedunu/tech/_posts/2020-04-20-changing-os-x-native-terminal-theme.md

 ---
 layout: post
-title: Changing OS X native Terminal theme from commands
+title: "Changing OS X native Terminal theme from commands"
 ---

 I used iTerm2 for a while.
 But it is taking a lot of memory.
 I wanted to configure the native terminal application on OS X.